Juste un Mouvement

-Shot exclusively with non-professional actors and including Omar Blondin Diop’s brothers and friends, everyone in this film plays their own role.
-A wandering poet, a young Chinese laborer working in Dakar’s Chinatown, the Minister of Culture of Senegal and the Vice President of the People’s Republic of China visiting the Museum of Black Civilization, a project devised by the President Senghor in the mid-sixties and recently made possible thanks to Chinese financing.
+Shot exclusively with non-professional actors and including Omar Blondin Diop’s brothers and friends, everyone in this film plays their own role : a world famous Senegalese intellectual (Felwine Sarr), a well known rapper and militant (Malal Tall aka Fou Malade), a wandering poet (Thierno Sall), a young Chinese laborer working in Dakar’s Chinatown with her parents (Fi Lu), a Kung-fu champion ( Doudou Fall), and...also the Minister of Culture of Senegal and the Vice President of the People’s Republic of China visiting the Museum of Black Civilization, a project devised by the President Senghor in the mid-sixties and recently made possible thanks to Chinese financing.

-Produced by: Thank you and Good Night, Jubilee & Spectre productions
+Produced by: Jubilee, Thank You and Good Night & Spectre productions